 Philosophy reading groups

-We have a number of departmental reading groups, which have previously included: Foucault; Logic; Poetry and Philosophy (concerning the relations between poetry and philosophy).
+We have a number of departmental reading groups, which have previously included: Foucault; Logic; Poetry and Philosophy.
 These provide a useful forum for staff and students at all levels of study to meet and discuss the topics of interest within these areas.

 The London-Warwick Graduate Mind Forum aims to forge and maintain a cross-institutional research community for graduate students working in the philosophy of mind, broadly construed.
 Currently, the network consists of students in the philosophy departments of the University of Warwick, King’s College London and University College London.
 Each term they hold a research day, where students from each department present their work for commentary and discussion.

 On the first floor of the University Library there is a postgraduate reading room, accessed via a code lock.
 On the ground floor of the Library, there is another computer cluster, with 150 machines.
 Access is available 24 hours a day, using your library card for entry.
 A Help Desk is available during office hours.

 The PG Hub is a space for Warwick postgraduate taught and research students to access support and to work and meet other postgraduate students day to day, not just study.

 The Philosophy department postgraduate common room (S2.40), is for your use and acts as a central meeting point for postgraduates working in the department.
 You can also book the common room for a specific meeting or event.